basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 		updateMapWithoutContext(mu);
 	}

-	// While we're at it, we'll create a couple of private helper
-	// methods that will assist us later in the tutorial.
-The function
+    /**
-	// below fetches our map's abstract context object, which assists
+     * Fetches our map's abstract context object, which assists Riak in
-	// Riak in making intelligent decisions behind the scenes about
+     * making intelligent decisions about map convergence behind the
-	// map convergence:
+     * scenes.
+This will assist us later in the tutorial.
+     */

 	private Context getMapContext() throws Exception {
 		FetchMap fetch = new FetchMap.Builder(location).build();
 		return client.execute(fetch).getContext();
 	}

+    /**
-	// This function updates our map using the abstract context object
+     * Updates our map using the abstract context object fetched using
-	// fetched using the getMapContext() function above.
-This is
+     * the private getMapContext() function above.
-	// highly recommended for some map updates:
+     */

 	private void updateMapWithContext(MapUpdate mu) throws Exception {
 		Context ctx = getMapContext();